Bust of Hadrian, from 117 until 138 AD, Palazzo dei Conservatori, Capitoline Museums

 Head of Hadrian, Arco Santo, Capalbio, Italy.

-Bust of emperor Hadrian, Alexandria National Museum, Egypt
+Bust Hadrian, Alexandria National Museum, Egypt

 Bust of Hadrian wearing a tunic and muscle cuirass decorated in the centre with a winged Gorgon’s head and bearded figures on the shoulder traps.
 From the so-called “Imperatori 32” portrait type, sculpted after AD 128.
 Formerly in Villa Albani.